xionluhnis/bilateral_solver/README.md

 # The Fast Bilateral Solver
 Barebones Python implementation of the [Fast Bilateral Solver](http://arxiv.org/abs/1511.03296).
 This code is an unoptimized version of the bilateral solver, so runtime and performance are worse than reported in the paper.

+A port for Matlab is provided in the `matlab` folder.